pyxem/diffsims/CONTRIBUTING.rst

 Learn more
 ==========

-1. HyperSpy's `contribution guide <http://hyperspy.org/hyperspy-doc/current/dev_guide.html#developer-guide>`__: a lot of nice information on how to contribute to a scientific Python project.
-2. The Python programming language, `for beginners <https://www.python.org/about/gettingstarted/>`__.
+1. The Python programming language, `for beginners <https://www.python.org/about/gettingstarted/>`__.